henpizza/NonogramSolver/README.md

 That is because the same number might appear in the first position regardless of the amount of padding.

-- The probability output by the sigmoid function might not be reliable.
+- (Now doubted) The probability output by the sigmoid function might not be reliable.

+- Normalization()'s adapt has to have numpy array as data.
+  Pandas will fail.

+- The loss behaves weirdly in `nn_..._one_field.py`.

+- `nn_..._one_field.py` is successful with small nonograms.

+- `nn_..._simple.py` is so far unable to guess the entire nonogram correctly.

 _Addendum_:
   In commit no. 9 I wrote:

 >  When a LogisticRegression model is unsure,
 >  a more powerful model such as a neural network might be helpful.
->  But it would also be much slower. and
+>  But it would also be much slower.

+and

 > With a neural network, I could maybe use one model for the entire nonogram.

 I must state that the neural networks are much faster than I expected them to be (if they are not too complex, that is.)
 I have to wait a similar amount of time on my computer as with the logistic regression.